-For the purpose of capturing the embedded tornado, forecasts on one-way nested 100-m and 50-m grids are made.
-They are roughly centered on the OKC tornado and are 160 km $\times$ 120 km and 80 km $\times$ 60 km in size, respectively.
-The 100-m grid is initialized from the interpolated CNTL1km analysis at 2140 and is run for 1 hour.
-Boundary conditions come from CNTL1km forecast at 1 minute intervals.
-The 50-m forecast starts from interpolated 20-minute forecast of the 100-m grid at 2200 and runs through 2240.
-It intends to better capture the structural details and intensity of the tornado.
-Both forecasts span the life cycle of the observed tornado, with the 100-m grid initialized about 30 minutes before the development of the main tornado; this 30 minute period also allows the model to spin up from the 1-km final analysis.
+For the purpose of capturing the embedded tornado, forecasts on one-way-nested 100- and 50-m grids are made.
+They are roughly centered on the OKC tornado and are $160 \,\mathrm{km} \times 120 \,\mathrm{km}$ and $80 \,\mathrm{km} \times 60 \,\mathrm{km}$ in size, respectively.
+The 100-m grid is initialized from the interpolated CNTL1km analysis at 2140 UTC and is run for 1h.
+Boundary conditions come from CNTL1km forecasts at 1-min intervals.
+The 50-m forecast starts from an interpolated 20-min forecast of the 100-m grid at 2200 UTC and runs through 2240 UTC.
+It is intended to better capture the structural details and intensity of the tornado.
+Both forecasts span the life cycle of the observed tornado, with the 100-m grid initialized about 30 min before the development of the main tornado; this 30-min period also allows the model to spin up from the 1-km final analysis.